Dodgers vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has 34 hits with four doubles, six home runs, 15 walks and 13 RBI.
-He's also stolen one base.
+- Bogaerts has four doubles, six home runs, 17 walks and 14 RBI (34 total hits).
+He has stolen three bases.

 Bogaerts Recent Games